yeswanthvarma/Whatapp-Console/README.md

 # Whatapp-Console
-This is Project which sends Bluck Whatapp massage
+This is Project which sends Bluck Whatapp massage by API